-4.4.
-Tests on the inverse normal of the PIT
+4.4 Tests on the Inverse Normal of the PIT

 Finally, we report results for tests based on the inverse normal of the PIT.
-Recall that, according to Berkowitz (2001), not only can they test for uniformity and serial correlation jointly, they are also more powerful than the ones we reported earlier.
-Tables 8 and 9 report the results for Berkowitz's (2001) tests, while Table 10 reports results for the Doornik and Hansen (2008) test.
+Recall that, according to Berkowitz (2001), the latter not only can test jointly for uniformity and serial correlation, but are also more powerful than the previous ones we reported.
+Tables 8 and 9 report results for Berkowitz's (2001) tests whereas Table 10 reports results for the Doornik and Hansen (2008) test.

-Interestingly, Tables 8 and 9 show that there is strong evidence of misspecification in the PITs for both output growth and inflation, at all horizons, according to Berkowitz's (2001) test for uniformity (labeled " $\mu=0$,

-$\sigma=1$ ").
-Basically, the only models that are not misspecified for forecasting output growth at short horizons are the ADL model with exchange rate measures and the simple average, but none of the models for predicting inflation at short horizons, except BMA.
-On the other hand, at the one-year-ahead horizon, the ADL models are all correctly specified for output growth, as are the BMA, BMA-OLS, factor and simple average models.
-When predicting inflation one year ahead, only the ADL models based on nominal interest rates, and the BMA-OLS, BMA-MC3 and BVAR models, are not correctly specified.
+Interestingly, at all horizons, Tables 8 and 9 show that there is strong evidence of misspecification in the PITs for both output growth and inflation according to Berkowitz's (2001) test for uniformity (labeled " $\mu = 0$, $\sigma = 1$ ").
+Basically, the only models that are not mis-specified for forecasting output growth at short horizons are the ADL model with exchange rate measures as well as the simple average, and none of the models for predicting inflation at short horizons, except BMA.
+On the other hand, at the one-year-ahead horizon, the ADL models are all correctly specified for output growth, as well as the BMA, BMA-OLS, factor and simple average models.
+When predicting inflation one-year-ahead, only ADL models based on nominal interest rates, as well as the BMA-OLS, BMA-MC3, and BVAR models are not correctly specified.

-We should note that Tables 8 and 9 also provide evidence of a lack of serial correlation in the PITs (columns 3 and 7, labeled " $\rho=0$ "), as well as evidence against the joint hypothesis of independence and normality of the inverse normal transform of the PITs (columns 4 and 8, labeled "joint").
-The results for no serial correlation are in line with those implied by the Ljung-Box test, as reported in Tables 4 and 5.
-Serial correlation in
+We should note that Tables 8 and 9 also provide evidence on lack of serial correlation in the PITs (columns 3 and 7, labeled " $\rho = 0$ "), as well as against the joint hypothesis of independence and normality of inverse normal transform of the PITs (columns 4 and 8, labeled "joint").
+The results of no serial correlation are in-line with the ones implied by the Ljung-Box test reported in Tables 4 and 5.
+Serial correlation in the first moment of the PITs is almost inexistent for both short and medium horizon predictive densities for both output growth and inflation.
+The joint hypothesis is rejected for several models for both inflation and output growth, primarily at the one-quarter-ahead forecast horizon.
+By comparing columns two and four (and six with eight), it appears that the joint hypothesis results mostly imitate those of the test of uniformity.

-Table 10Doornik and Hansen (2008) test.